 Bananas – Adding ½ a banana = needing less sugar - always good!

 Granola – yes, basically sweetened oatmeal, but I love the crunch!

 The best part is the world of possible add-ins.
 You can make this entirely yours!
 A (insert your name) original!
-Give it a try, and let me know what combinations you come up with.
+Go ahead, give it a try, and let me know what combinations you come up with.

 - 1 cup oatmeal old-fashioned